-SPEED CONTROL
+SPEED CONTROL (IF EQUIPPED)

-With speed control set, you can maintain a speed of 30 mph (48 km/h) or more without keeping your foot on the accelerator pedal.
-Speed control does not work at speeds below 30 mph (48 km/h).
+With speed control set, you can maintain a set speed without keeping your foot on the accelerator pedal.

 Do not use the speed control in heavy traffic or on roads that are winding, slippery or unpaved.